 - access to our website content for $3.90/month;

-- monthly access to our website and newsletter for $29.90/month;
+- monthly access to our website and weekly report for $9.90/month;

 - and, our best deal, annual access to our website and newsletter for $19.90/month.